News

 2023 Chito-Ryu 14th International Soke Cup, Kumamoto Japan

 Team USA proudly took part in the 14th International Chito Ryu Karate Do Soke Cup held in Kumamoto, Japan.
-19 Americans participated in this event, joining competitors from 10 other countries.
+Nineteen Americans participated in this event, joining competitors from ten other countries.
 Several participants achieved medalist positions, capturing gold, silver, and bronze medals.

 The Soke Cup 2023 Opening Ceremony was similar to the Olympic Opening Ceremony, with a live band playing welcoming, motivational music while each country marched in, carrying their flag and showcasing their competitors and representatives.
 After all participants took their positions, an elected Japan member started with the opening pledge to the tournament director and our Soke, officially marking the opening of the tournament.
 There was an amazing Taiko Drum ceremony and demonstration, followed by several other performances from representatives around the world.
 Soke performed a stunning demonstration of his family’s Kata.
 The tournament started on Friday August 11th and concluded on Sunday August 13th with medal presentations and announcements.